numbbo/coco/docs/coco-doc/source/index.rst

 Functions, Instances, Problems, and Targets
 ============================================

-..
-Note:: The following would probably best fit into a generic document about functions and test suites.
+In the COCO_ framework we consider **functions**, |fi|, for each suite distinguished by their identifier :math:`i=1,2,\dots` Functions are further

-In the COCO_ framework we consider **functions**, |fi|, for each suite distinguished by their identifier :math:`i=1,2,\dots`.
-Functions are further *parametrized* by the (input) dimension, |n|, and the instance number, |j|, [#]_ that is, for a given |m| we have
+*parametrized* by the (input) dimension, |n|, and the instance number, |j|, [#]_ that is, for a given |m| we have